gRPC and Protocol Buffers: A Comprehensive Introduction to High-Performance, Low-Latency Communication

 • Key Features:

-• Compact: Binary format reduces payload size (e.g., 50
+• Compact: Binary format reduces payload size (e.g., 50% smaller than JSON for a 1KB message).

 • Fast: Serialization/deserialization is optimized, achieving < 1ms for typical messages.